ESE COVID-19 Research Grant

 - Characterisation of hormonal or metabolic markers that identify populations at risk for severe (or mild) COVID-19 disease

 - Investigation of hormonal related mechanisms of disease

 - Investigation of COVID-19 related short and long term consequences on endocrine function

 - Research on endocrine related therapies in the context of COVID-19 disease

 - Investigation of the burden of disease for patients with endocrine conditions

-One grant of € 20 000, with a deadline of application of 30 June 2020 will be made available to individual researchers.
+One grant of € 7,500 will be made available to individual researchers.
 In rare circumstances the grant may be split.

 The Grant will be made available to use for consumables, supporting administration, meetings, data collection or processing, salary or third-party assistance.

 The Grant is open to application from (all criteria essential):